AdobeDocs/campaign.en/help/v8/start/monitor.md

 Adobe Campaign provides several built-in tools to monitor and improve deliverability:

+**Delivery reports**

-* **Delivery reports**: Track opens, clicks, bounces, and spam complaints
+Track opens, clicks, bounces, and spam complaints to analyze your delivery performance.
+[Learn more about delivery reports](#delivery-reports)

+**Inbox rendering**

-* **Inbox rendering**: Preview how your email displays across different email clients and devices
+Preview how your email displays across different email clients and devices to ensure optimal rendering.
+[Learn more about inbox rendering](../send/inbox-rendering.md)

+**SpamAssassin**

-* **SpamAssassin**: Test your email content for spam triggers before sending
+Test your email content for spam triggers before sending.
+[Learn more about SpamAssassin](../send/spamassassin.md)

-* **Feedback loops**: Receive notifications when recipients mark your messages as spam
+>[!NOTE]
+>
+>SpamAssassin is installed and configured by Adobe for Managed Cloud Services deployments.
+Contact your Adobe representative for assistance.

 Learn more about [deliverability monitoring](../send/monitoring-deliverability.md)